How to choose the right hearing protection at work

 Moldex Rockets plugs (SNR 30): Reusable so can last quite a long time.

-E-A-R Classic plugs (SNR 31): The yellow foam tube ones, been around for yonks but do the job.
+E-A-R Classic plugs (SNR 31): The yellow foam tube ones, been around for yonks but still do the job.

 Skytec Sota RP15 plugs (SNR 32): Detectable, for food industries with a very high noise level.